It worked like a champ And it illustrates a point Greetings my friends.

 Most everybody I know is a member.

-It's 25 bucks, or as much as you want to contribute.
+It's 25 bucks or as much as you want to contribute.

-It's Askheritage.org.
+It's askheritage.org.

-A lot more than just Sonia Sotomayor.
+A lot more than just Sonia's Sotomayor.

-Like my website, it is a veritable encyclopedia.
+Like my website, it is a veritable encyclopedia that's accessible to you as a member.

-Robert in Naples, Florida, your turn, sir.
+Robert in Naples, Florida.

 Hi.

-Hey, Rush, Megadinos from the Gulf Coast.
+Hey, Rush, Megan Dittos from the Gulf Coast.

 Thank you.